TheWidlarzGroup/react-native-notificated/docs/docs/comprehensive-configuration/order-of-settings-overwriting.md

 Properties set in these `configs` will affect all notifications of a given type.
 All of them have the same properties inside.<br/>
 This level overwrites only style properties previously set at the global range.
 You cannot overwrite here other global properties. <br/>
-Please notice that if you set `globalConfig` styles (for all notifications), and then you set `successConfig`, then all `success` type notifications will take style config from the `successConfig`, but other notification types will take it from the `globalConfig`(unless you set them their notification type style config).<br/>
+Please notice that, if you set `globalConfig` styles (for all notifications), and then you set `successConfig`, then all `success` type notifications will take style config from the `successConfig`, but other notification types will take it from the `globalConfig`(unless you set them their notification type style config).<br/>
-As you can see Notification type range, have a smaller range than global, but they are more important for their scopes.
+As you can see Notification types have a smaller range than global, but they are more important overall.

 ## Instance range (for the single notification):